slimtoolkit/slim/README.md

 - `--http-probe-ports` - explicit list of ports to probe (in the order you want them to be probed; excluded ports are not probed!)
 - `--http-probe-full` - do full HTTP probe for all selected ports (if false, finish after first successful scan; default value: false)
 - `--http-probe-exit-on-failure` - exit when all HTTP probe commands fail (default value: false)
+- `--http-probe-crawl` - enable crawling for the default HTTP probe command (default value: false)
+- `--http-crawl-max-depth` - max depth to use for the HTTP probe crawler (default value: 3)
+- `--http-crawl-max-page-count` - max number of pages to visit for the HTTP probe crawler (default value: 1000)
+- `--http-crawl-concurrency` - number of concurrent workers when crawling an HTTP target (default value: 10)
+- `--http-max-concurrent-crawlers` - number of concurrent crawlers in the HTTP probe (default value: 1)
 - `--show-clogs` - show container logs (from the container used to perform dynamic inspection)
 - `--show-blogs` - show build logs (when the minified container is built)
 - `--copy-meta-artifacts` - copy meta artifacts to the provided location